 As far as I can tell, it all comes down to salt.
 Babies can try pretty much anything, but you have to be careful about salt.
 So why the hell is there so much salt in everything, I wanted to know.
 I never asked for my food to be so heavily salted, what is this all about?

 I imagine there is an element of preservative in there, that salt keeps food for longer, making it possible to run a profitable line of perishable goods.
 But hang about.
-There is a health food revolution happening, and in a big population like London, it makes it possible to have those fresh and healthy foods available.
+There is a health food revolution happening, and when you have a big population as there is in London, it is possible to have those fresh and healthy foods available.
 I looked, I studied the meaning of the nutrition information, the ingredients.
 These healthy food ranges seemed fine, perfect, in fact, for a baby.
-And better, indeed, then the cooking of a complete novice who was likely to put her children off their food through bad cooking.
+And better, indeed, than the cooking of a complete novice who was likely to put her children off their food through bad cooking.

 So why was no one referencing these types of food for healthy family feeding?
 Everywhere I looked, “ready meals” were deemed a no no. I asked some professional nutritionists about it, bravely, I thought, venturing the idea that these meals might be ok.
 With a degree of wariness, I was given advice about salt and sugar content, but advised for the most part to stick with cooking myself.